Understanding of Grey Market Premium in IPO

 What is Grey Market?

-It’s an OTC (Over the Counter) Market where IPO shares and application of the stocks are bought and sold.
+It’s an OTC (Over The Counter) Market where IPO shares and application of the stocks are bought and sold.
 All transactions in this market are done via cash-settled.
 Remember one thing it’s not regulated by SEBI or any other regulatory bodies in India.
-None of the stockbrokers involved or backed by the grey market transaction.
+None of the stockbrokers were involved or backed by the grey market transaction.

 We must understand that grey markets are unregulated and trades are settled within a small group of trusted people.
 It allows the merchant bankers and issuers to determine the demand and supply of the company.
 It will give an idea about, how the investors see the future potential of that company.